primer/view_components/docs/content/guides/primer_button_component.md

 ## Arguments

-The following arguments for the component initialier have changed between the deprecated and newer versions of the Primer Button.
+The following arguments for the component initializer have changed between the deprecated and newer versions of the Primer Button.

 | From `Primer::ButtonComponent` | To `Primer::Beta::Button` | Notes |